rajkan01/zephyr_secure_inference/README.rst

 Outputs from the inference engine are encoded as CBOR payloads, with COSE used to  enable optional signing and encryption of the data.

-Custom secure service services are included in the sample in the ``tfm_secure_inference_partitions`` folder.
-These are added to TF-M as part of the secure build process that takes place before the NS Zephyr application is
+Custom secure services are included in the sample in the ``tfm_secure_inference_partitions`` folder:
-built:

 - TF-M HUK Key Derivation: UUID and key derivation from the HUK
 - TFLM Service: TensorFlow Lite Micro inference engine and model execution

+These secure services are added to TF-M as part of the secure build process that takes place before the NS Zephyr application is built, and are available to the NS environment based on the access-rights specified in the service definition files.

 Inference Engine(s)
 ===================

-This sample current used TensorFlow Lite Micro (TFLM) as the inference engine, with a simple sine-wave model.
+This sample currently uses TensorFlow Lite Micro (TFLM) as the inference engine, with a simple sine-wave model.

 This will be extended to support microTVM in the future with the same sine-wave